Pradyuman123soft/Spidere_Assesments-CRM-Ticket_Module-/README.md

 ### 🛡 Role-based Permissions
 - **Author (Ticket Creator)**
   - Can update all ticket details
+  - Can create tickets for user's
+  - cannot see other author assigned tickets

 - **Assignee (Assigned User)**
   - Can update ticket status only
   - Cannot update name, description, file, or assignment
+  - cannot see other Assignee tickets

 ---